NYLTI/WebStoreProject/README.md

-Components - This section will go over all the components of the application More components will be added as a i discover more concepts I want to include in the project Todo - Eureka Server, Gateway, Config Server, Users, Product, Cart, Payment Method.
+Components - This section will go over all the components of the application More components will be added as a i discover more concepts I want to include in the project Todo - Users, Product, Cart, Payment Method.
 To Learn - Authenticaion, JWT, Spring Security, Kafka

-In Progress -
+Analysis - Config Server

-Analysis -
+In Progress - Gateway

-Testing -
+Testing - Eureka Server

 Done -